-British Columbia Premierhas appointed Josie Osborne as Minister of Land, Water, and Resource Stewardship and Minister Responsible for Fisheries, and as Minister of Municipal Affairs.
+British Columbia Premier John Horgan has appointed Josie Osborne as Minister of Land, Water, and Resource Stewardship and Minister Responsible for Fisheries, and Nathan Cullen as Minister of Municipal Affairs.

-As per a release, Horgan has also appointedas Parliamentary Secretary for Forests to assist in the vital efforts of Minister to modernize forestry throughout British Columbia.
+As per a release, Horgan has also appointed MLA Doug Routley as Parliamentary Secretary for Forests to assist in the vital efforts of Minister Katrine Conroy to modernize forestry throughout British Columbia.

 “The new ministry for land stewardship reflects the fact that natural resources are foundational to our province, and they are the backbone of many local economies,” said Premier Horgan.
-“Minister Josie Osborne’s experience and skill will help government bring more predictability to the land base while protecting B.C.’s naturaland ensuring the benefits are shared more widely now and in the future.”
+“Minister Josie Osborne’s experience and skill will help government bring more predictability to the land base while protecting B.C.’s natural heritage and ensuring the benefits are shared more widely now and in the future.”

 The formation of the Ministry of Land, Water, and Resource Stewardship is in line with the government’s commitment to reconciliation with Indigenous Peoples, protecting B.C.’s environment, and ensuring a robust economic recovery that benefits the entire population.

-Osborne will collaborate with, local communities, and industry to create an ideal land and resource management vision that will promote collaborative decision-making regarding the land base and build the foundation for certainty and further opportunities for all.
+Osborne will collaborate with First Nations, local communities, and industry to create an ideal land and resource management vision that will promote collaborative decision-making regarding the land base and build the foundation for certainty and further opportunities for all.

 As Minister of Municipal Affairs, Cullen will work with local authorities to assist their communities in recovering and strengthening after COVID-19 and extreme weather.